![]() |

 environs, including a wide marsh.
 We had

-that we had to choose a course where we could walk with some sort of
+to; there was so much ice on the trails that we chose a course where we could walk with some sort of

 footing.
 It was the result of the